lauramika/Memory-Game/README.md

 3. User should be able to view his/hers best times so he/she can improve it next time;
 4. User should be able to see pairs that have been matched already in order not to select them again;
 ## Technologies Used
-* HTML
-HTML is used to create web page project.
+* HTML -  is used to create web page project.
 HTML code ensures the proper formatting of text and images so that your Internet browser may display them as they are intended to look.
-* CSS
-CSS is used to define the font, font size, font weight, its position, and other visual settings.
+* CSS - is used to define the font, font size, font weight, its position, and other visual settings.
-* Javascript
-Javascript gives to this game its interactivity and provides functionality.
+* Javascript - gives to this game its interactivity and provides functionality.

 ## Mockups
 Mockups placed in the folder called mockups in the Memory Game's main file.